KabbAmine/myVimFiles/README.md

 Some npm packages that will make you developer's life easier:

-- `Shiba` for live previewing markdown.
+- `browser-sync` for live previewing dynamic sites.
 - `live-server` for live previewing static sites.
-- `browser-sync` for live previewing dynamic sites.
+- `shiba` for live previewing markdown.

 -----------------------------